 Matt.
 11:28 "Come to Me, all you who are weary and burdened, and I will give you rest.
 29Take My yoke upon you and learn from Me, for I am gentle and humble in heart, and you will find rest for your souls.
 30For My yoke is easy and My burden is light.

 The cloak of shame/blame is heavy.
 It's like a lead vest put on us by the accuser of our souls.
 But thank God, we are not meant to wear it.
-We take on so much that's not ours to take on.
-I'm seeing that in so many areas of my life and relationships.
-We do have responsibility, but how much or our burnout and stress is caused by taking on burdens not meant for us to bear?
-Or for still carrying shame that's already under the blood...
-There's grace to bear what IS ours to bear.
+We take on so much that's not ours to take on, I'm seeing that in so many areas of my life and relationships.
+We do have our own responsibility, but how much or our burnout and stress is caused by taking on burdens not meant for us to bear?
+Or for still carrying shame that's already under the blood?
+There's a grace to bear what IS ours to bear.
 Jesus promises that His burden is not unbearable.
 Accusation, shame, blame, sin- these are unbearable.

-Ever feel overwhelmed?
-Are you bearing something you're not intended by God to bear?
-I believe the scripture about taking up our cross and following Him means something different for each one of us.
-My "cross" and yours will both mean sacrifice, but it's application will be specific to me and to you...
-BUT it is bearable for me.
-My cross, my yoke may be unbearable for you.
-And yours may be unbearable for me.
-But our own yoke is custom fit for each of us.
-Let's ask God to show us what we are meant to bear and not bear what isn't ours.
+Let's ask God to show us what we are meant to bear and let us NOT bear what isn't meant for us.
 For people pleasers like me it may mean saying, "no" or learning to confront, or not bearing the blame of something that isn't mine to bear.
-Yours will be different, but whatever it is, it will be bearable, and we'll share the burden with the One who loves us more tenderly than the most loving human we know.
+Our yoke is a custom fit.
+Yours will be different from mine, but whatever it is, it will be bearable, and we'll share the burden with the One who loves us more tenderly than the most loving human we know.
 He really can be trusted folks.
 "Oh taste and see that the Lord IS good!"